 Guyana Goldstrike Appoints Mr. Edward Rochette to the Board of Directors

-Vancouver, Canada - TheNewswire - October 04, 2019 - Guyana Goldstrike Inc. (the "Company" or "Guyana Goldstrike") (TSXV:GYA) (OTC:GYNAF) (FSE:1ZT) is pleased to announce that Mr. Edward Rochette has joined the Company's Board of Directors.
+VANCOUVER, October 4, 2019 - Guyana Goldstrike Inc. (the "Company" or "Guyana Goldstrike") (TSXV:GYA) (OTC PINK:GYNAF) (FSE:1ZT) is pleased to announce that Mr. Edward Rochette has joined the Company's Board of Directors.

 Mr. Rochette is a worldwide recognized Mining Executive, Land Manager, a member of the Oregon State Bar Association and former CEO of East Asia Minerals.
 He is best known in the mining industry in his role of Senior Vice President of Ivanhoe Mining ltd. where he spent 25 years negotiating and acquiring various projects in over 35 countries.
 Over the course of his tenure he has worked in over 50 countries and is responsible for the acquisition of world class mining properties, including Monywa copper mine in Myanmar, Bong Mieu gold mine in Vietnam, Bakyrchik gold mine in Kazakhstan, Oyu Tolgoi copper mine in Mongolia and the Miwah gold project in Indonesia.